 In referring to the Sony Betamax case, the court said the DMCA expanded the rights of copyright holders “by creating new grounds for liability due to circumvention of access controls in ways that facilitate copyright infringement and for trafficking in circumvention devices that facilitate copyright infringement.”

-Real's $29.99 RealDVD software copied movie DVDs to a PC's hard drive for storage and playback.
+Real's $29.99 RealDVD software copied movie DVDs to hard drives of PCs for storage and playback.
 Up to four additional PCs could be registered with Real at a cost of $19.99 each to play copies saved to an external USB hard drive.
 The company also planned to use similar DVD-copying software in a set-top movie jukebox that would copy DVDs and store them for quick selection and playback.
 The stored movies, however, would be locked to the jukebox and could not be transferred to USB drives or other devices.

 Despite the ruling, home servers that store copies of Blu-ray discs could nonetheless become available legally.
 The Advanced Access Content System License Administrator, which licenses Blu-ray's AACS copy protection technology, recently approved a final AACS licensing agreement that next year will require studios and other content holders to give consumers the ability to make one full-resolution copy of a purchased Blu-ray Disc.